galloween/custom-sidebar-v2/README.md

 ## Home Assistant built-in sidebar configuration options
 Check out Home Assistant's "native" sidebar tools - quite possibly, it will be enough for your needs.
 - You can use HA's `panel_custom` integration to add internal links to the sidebar.
 Take a look at [this tutorial](https://home-assistant-guide.com/2021/12/08/how-to-add-internal-links-to-the-home-assistant-sidebar/).
 Official [docs](https://www.home-assistant.io/integrations/panel_custom/).
-- You can use HA's `panel_iframe` integratoin to add external links.
+- You can use HA's `panel_iframe` integration to add external links.
 [See below](https://github.com/galloween/custom-sidebar-v2#combining-with-iframe-panel-to-show-external-content-inside-home-assitant).
 Official [docs](https://www.home-assistant.io/integrations/panel_iframe/).
 - You can click and hold the Home Assistant header on top of the sidebar and then it will allow you to add/remove and re-order some of the items (but not add new custom ones):
 <table><tr><td>
 <img src="https://user-images.githubusercontent.com/2077754/144053778-af097557-2bf6-4c74-b934-da7a78160458.png">